pvinis/StorageBenchmark/README.md

-# Storage Benchmarks
+# Expo Storage Benchmark

-This is a benchmark app to compare popular storage solutions for React Native.
+This is a benchmark app to compare popular storage solutions for Expo (React Native).

-It's running React Native 0.68, with Hermes enabled.
+It's running Expo 52, React Native 0.76, with New Architecture enabled.

 The Benchmark consists of calling a _get_ operation (retrieve one value from the database) a thousand times.